doersino/excessivelyadequate.com/_posts/2018-05-11-starfield.md

 With this setup work out of the way, we can start igniting some stars.
 We'll generate their initial positions and `push` them onto a list which we'll later be able to iterate over in the main drawing loop.

-The initial distribution of the stars should ideally be random – but not uniformly random: To get the mesmerizing perspective effect, we need a higher density of (smaller) stars in the middle of the canvas compared to the edges. [^converge] It's also a good idea to "reuse" stars by respawning them once they fall off the edges of the screen (more on that in a bit), keeping the star count constant over time.
+The initial distribution of the stars should ideally be random – but not uniformly random: To get the mesmerizing perspective effect, we need a higher density[^converge] of (smaller) stars in the middle of the canvas compared to the edges.
+It's also a good idea to "reuse" stars by respawning them once they fall off the edges of the screen (more on that in a bit), keeping the star count constant over time.

 After some trial and error, I came up with the following snippet that seems to do the job alright.
 The `rand()` function generates random numbers in the interval $$[-0.5,0.5]$$ with a strong bias toward the middle of that interval.
 After setting a desired star count and initializing a list, we can randomly generate the initial $$(x,y)$$ coordinate pairs by scaling the `rand()` output depending on the width and height of the canvas.